Tap the text to show or hide reading controls.

 “However, this law has long since become nothing more than words written on a page.”

-I’d never once heard of a house in the game where someone had become heir by passing a series of trials.
+Well, that tracked.
+In all my time in the game, I’d never once heard of a house where anyone became heir by passing a series of trials.

 “It’s already been over a hundred years since the last time someone passed all three trials and became the official heir.”